-Throughout his career he has gained valuable expertise within global, multi-national environments including accountability for price management, supply-chain contract negotiation, procurement process and tool development, favourable T&C negotiation logistics/supply-chain.
+Throughout his career at Jabil he has gained valuable experience within local, regional global, multi-national environments.
+Including accountability for price management, supply-chain contract negotiation, procurement process and tool development, favourable T&C negotiation logistics/supply-chain.

-The wide range of experience he has gained within procurement includes a focus on ownership for global solution management, the planning and deployment of training programmes and the development and roll out processes and tools.
+The wide range of experience he has been possessing within procurement includes a focus on ownership for global solution management on all facets of procurement, supply-chain and logistics.

-In his current role, he leads high scope value-add projects on local, regional and global level based on digital age requirements which include start up platforms, digital solutions, new generation tools and process automation.
+In his current role, he leads high scope value-add projects on local, regional and global level based on digital age requirements.
+Which includes start up platforms, digital solutions, new generation tools and process automation.
 With ongoing cost pressures, new challenges come in an ever-evolving environment he is contributing ongoing basis to logistics, procurement, supply-chain excellence.